Stocegimbo/Pig_Management/README.md

 http://bkyz2-fmaaa-aaaaa-qaaaq-cai.localhost:8000
 ```

 With this URL, you can interact with the canister using an HTTP client of your choice.
-We are going to use `postman`.

-To interact with the `day_care` canister using Postman, you need to perform HTTP requests to the canister's URL.

-To interact with the `day_care` canister, refer to the [day_care canister Postman documentation](https://documenter.getpostman.com/view/31819605/2sA3JRaf7z).